willow-intelligence/willow-demo/README.md

-🌿 WILLOW INTELLIGENCE
+##**Willow Intelligence**
 Cognitive Stability Infrastructure for LLMs

-Reducing drift and building continuity by grounding language models in real time.

-Willow provides temporal grounding infrastructure that stabilizes LLM reasoning, eliminates hallucinated dates & times, and reduces conversational drift by 60–80% in early testing.
+Reducing drift and building continuity with temporal grounding infrastructure that stabilizes LLM reasoning, eliminates hallucinationss, and reduces conversational drift by 60–80% in early testing.

-Live Demo: Interactive Web Beta UI
+**Live Demo - Interactive Web Beta UI:**

-Toggle Baseline vs Willow mode and view metrics (tokens, latency, model):
+*Toggle Baseline vs Willow mode and view metrics (tokens, latency, model)*

 👉 https://willow-drift-reduction-production.up.railway.app/ui

-Public API Endpoint (for developers)
+**Public API Endpoint (for developers):**

-Note: /chat is a POST-only endpoint and will not load in a browser.
+*Note: /chat is a POST-only endpoint and will not load in a browser.*
-Use the /ui link above for interactive testing.

 👉 https://willow-drift-reduction-production.up.railway.app/chat

-What Willow Does:
+**What Willow Does:**

-Provides accurate real-time date & time
+-Provides accurate real-time date & time

-Prevents hallucinated system-time errors
+-Prevents hallucinated system-time errors

-Reduces conversational drift by 60–80%
+-Reduces conversational drift by 60–80%

-Improves multi-turn consistency
+-Improves multi-turn consistency

-Works with any provider (OpenAI, Anthropic, Google, etc.)
+-Works with any provider (OpenAI, Anthropic, Google, etc.)

-Logs tokens-in, tokens-out, and latency for every request

-Enables continuity & stable reasoning over long conversations
+-Logs tokens-in, tokens-out, and latency for every request -Enables continuity & stable reasoning over long conversations

-Architecture
-User
-  ↓
-Willow Wrapper (API + UI)  ← Public interface (FastAPI) ↓
-Willow Core Logic  ← PROPRIETARY (willow.py)
-  ↓
-Temporal Anchors + Scaffold
-  ↓
-LLM Provider (OpenAI / Anthropic)

-How to Test Willow (Quick Guide)
+**How to Test Willow (Quick Guide):**
 1. Select a Mode

 Baseline → normal model behavior
-Willow → temporal anchoring enabled
+Willow → temporal anchoring

 2. Test A: Time Awareness

+Ask: “What time is it right now?”

 Baseline mode:
-Ask: “What time is it right now?”
 ❌ Model will say it cannot access real-time information.

 Willow mode: